 The same dataset was then analysed to look at the pattern of containerised trade with various world regions.
-Table 7 and Table 8 show the index values for 2020 compared to the average of the previous two years.
+Table 9 to Table 12 show the index values for 2020 and 2021 compared to the average of 2018 and 2019.
 As before, index values lower than 85 (-15%) are highlighted in red, with index values greater than 115 (+15%) highlighted in green, to show the more extreme variations in the index value.

-One of the most noticeable results on the export side is that EU containerised exports to East Asia, the largest world region as defined here, have exceeded 2018 and 2019 levels for the majority of 2020, with relatively high volumes seen in the third and fourth quarters of 2020, meaning that the total volume on this route was net positive for the year.
-Other regions show decreases compared to previous years, and follow a similar pattern to each other, with the biggest decreases in the middle of the year (April-August), with stronger performance in the final months, building up to the end of the year.
+One of the most noticeable results on the export side is that EU containerised exports to East Asia, the largest world region as defined here, exceeded 2018 and 2019 levels for the majority of 2020, continuing into 2021, with relatively high volumes seen in the third and fourth quarters of 2020, as well as in March 2021.
+Other regions show decreases compared to previous years, and follow a similar pattern to each other, with the biggest decreases in the middle of the 2020 (April-August), with stronger performance in the final months, building up to the end of the year.